Grand High Witch: Storyline and characterisation

 In the 2020 film, the role of The Grand High Witch was expanded where she was responsible for turning the grandmother's friend Alice Blue into a chicken by giving her chocolate with a magic potion that did the job.
 In addition, she is depicted with one toe on each foot and elongating arms.
 When she is turned into a rat, The Grand High Witch is trapped in an ice bucket by the grandmother.
-Before the grandmother and the children leave the room, the grandmother takes the Grand High Witch's trunk full of money and releases her cat Hades from its cage.
-As they close the door, Hades attacks and kills her.
+Before the grandmother and the children leave the room, the former seizes the Grand High Witch's trunk full of money and releases her cat Hades from its cage.
+As they close the door, Hades mauls her to death.

 Behind the scenes

 As part of the publicity for Matilda the Musical, Lucy Dahl, the daughter of the author Roald Dahl, was interviewed about her father's books.
 She discussed The Witches at length, citing The Grand High Witch was inspired by her stepmother.
 Her stepmother's personality was not the factor, but it was her social status and look.
 Lucy also seriously stated she was not entirely sure witches were fiction, saying, "There's this older lady, a neighbor.
 If witches are real, she's one of them."

 For the 1990 film adaptation, Anjelica Huston and the costume designer Marit Allen originally brought a different dress for Huston's role as The Grand High Witch, but the director Nicolas Roeg rejected it as "not sexy".
 Huston recalled: "That was the first time I'd imagined that this horrible creature in a children's movie should have sex appeal.
 It simply had not occurred to me.
 But of course, Nic was absolutely right.
 His vision was diabolical and dark and brilliantly funny.
 If a witch was to be at the center of this plot, she needed to be sexy to hold the eye."
-The character's monstrous version was prepared by Jim Henson's Creature Shop: "The prosthetics for Miss Ernst's transformation to The Grand High Witch were extensive.
-The various features—contact lenses, full facial mask, hump, withered collarbone, and hands—took over six hours to apply and almost as much time to remove at the end of the day."
+The character's monstrous version was prepared by Jim Henson's Creature Shop: "The prosthetics for Ernst's transformation to The Grand High Witch were extensive.
+The various features—contact lenses, full facial mask, hump, withered collarbone and hands—took over six hours to apply and almost as much time to remove at the end of the day."
 Nonetheless, it has remained one of her favorite roles.

 In 2018, it was announced that Anne Hathaway would star as The Grand High Witch in the 2020 film adaptation.
 The film itself garnered mixed reviews from critics.